-The Award is open to all ECR staff.
-Staff may self-nominate or be nominated by a person from within the nominees academic unit.
+The Award is open to all ECR staff who meet the eligibility criteria.
+Staff must be nominated by an RMIT academic staff member (with the nominee’s consent).
 Nominations must include two statements of endorsement.
-One statement of endorsement must be made by a RMIT academic from within their College but the second may be either a RMIT academic or an external person who is familiar with the nominee’s field of research and achievements and who can comment on the nominee’s performance against the selection criteria.
+One statement of endorsement must be made by the nominator but the second should be a party that has benefitted from the research.
+All nominations must be endorsed by the relevant Dean/Head of School.
+The Dean/Head of School can also be the nominator.
 Please refer to the nomination forms for details.

-The Awards Panel will consider the overall track record and performance of the nominee as indicated by but not limited to:
+The Awards Panel will consider the overall track record, relative to opportunity, and performance of the nominee as indicated by but not limited to: